hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 This is the "Checkmate" move because it forces the AI to navigate your site according to your defined hierarchy of meaning, rather than its own statistical guess.

-✅ XML sitemap
-- A complete list of URLs a crawler may visit.
-- Enumerates pages.
-- Used after crawl permission and scope are understood.

-✅ HESS /sitemap (DFH anchor)
-- A semantic crawl declaration.
-- Declares *where crawling MAY begin*.
-- References XML sitemaps or conceptual entrypoints.
-- MUST NOT embed URL lists.

 Relationship:
 - HESS /sitemap defines crawl intent and geometry.